 Online magazine articles (Manual section 7.01.8)

 Douglas, S. J. (2009, November).
 Women reach a breaking point.
 In These Times, 33 (11).
 Retrieved from http://inthesetimes.com/article/5012/women_reach_a_breaking_point/

 APA style requires the addition of a DOI – Digital Object Identifier – for electronic journal articles if one is available.
 (Most current journals articles and many historic articles found in PsycINFO will have a DOI.)
 (Note: your instructor may choose to have you do reference lists in a simpler format.
 Please check with them if you are not sure.)

-If retrieving an article from a private database (examples of private databases include library databases like ProQuest, PsycInfo, or LexisNexis), it is not necessary to include the database information in your reference.
+If retrieving an article from a private database (examples of private databases include library databases like ProQuest, or PsycInfo), it is not necessary to include the database information in your reference.
 However, if there is no DOI available for a journal article, you should look up the home page URL of the journal and include it in your reference.

 · DOI available (Manual section 6.31, and 7.01.1-2, 5)